lucasvolkmer/d2l-en-branch/chapter_multilayer-perceptrons/kaggle-house-price.md

-# Predicting House Prices onvisão de Preços de Imóveis no Kaggle
+# Previsão de Preços de Imóveis no Kaggle
 :label:`sec_kaggle_house`

 Now that we have introduced some basic tools